egonw/blog/_posts/2007-07-13-inter-and-extrapolation-nmr-shift.markdown

 [Blue Obelisk](http://www.blueobelisk.org/) comes in. **Open Data**: if publishers would not copyright their data, NMR databases would be much cheaper to set up (see [this thread in Peter's blog <i class="fa-solid fa-recycle fa-xs"></i>](https://blogs.ch.cam.ac.uk/pmr/2007/07/12/do-authors-want-to-give-publishers-a-monopoly-over-their-data/));
-assuming ACD/Labs has to pay publishers for actually setting up their database. **Open Source**: the various Blue Obelisk projects provide the [tools to automatically create a purgatory NMR database](http://chem-bla-ics.blogspot.com/2006/09/chemical-archeology-oscar3-to.html);
+assuming ACD/Labs has to pay publishers for actually setting up their database. **Open Source**: the various Blue Obelisk projects provide the [tools to automatically create a purgatory NMR database <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/09/08/chemical-archeology-oscar3-to.html);
 no humans needed for that any more. **Open Standards**: the data from the NMRShiftDB can be downloaded in various formats, among which CMLSpect.
 Being able to easily read the data, made it possible that we actually have this discussion.
 Sure, the open data part of the NMRShiftDB is crucial too!
 But the database could have used an obscure,